semrush/intergalactic/website/docs/components/checkbox/checkbox.md

 ### Behavior

-- When you hover over the "Checkbox + label" area, the cursor changes to pointer.
+- When user hovers over the "Checkbox + text" area, the cursor changes to pointer.
-- The checkbox switches by clicking on the entire area of the component, label, or related words.
+- The checkbox changes its state by clicking on the entire area of the component that includes checkbox and text.
-- The text label of the checkbox may contain a link or pseudo-link.
-In this case, the checkbox switches by clicking on the entire text label area, except for the link area.
-A link in a text label opens the URL in a new window.
+- The checkbox text may contain a link or pseudo-link.
+In this case, the checkbox changes its state by clicking on the entire text area, except for the link area.
-- If the checkbox is disabled, the text label and related words shall also be `disabled`.
-In such cases, it is recommended to place a tooltip with an explanation of why the checkbox is disabled.
+- If the checkbox is disabled, the text and related words shall also be `disabled`.
+In such cases, we recommended you to place a tooltip with an explanation of why the checkbox is disabled.

 @## Working with a checkbox group

-If a group of checkboxes exceeds 6-7 positions, use the `Select all` and `Deselect all` options to save the user time.
-The mechanics of the `Select all`/`Deselect all` buttons:
+If a group of checkboxes has more than 6-7 options, use the `Select all` and `Deselect all` options to save the user's time. `Select all`/`Deselect all` buttons have the following behavior:

-- `Select all` selects all checkboxes, and `Select all` changes to `Deselect all`;
+- `Select all` selects all checkboxes, and `Select all` changes to `Deselect all`.
-- `Deselect all` deselects all checkboxes at all levels;
+- `Deselect all` deselects all checkboxes at all levels.
 - If at least one checkbox is checked at any level, `Deselect all` changes to `Select all`.

 ![checkbox group](static/group-1.png) ![checkbox group](static/group-2.png) ![checkbox group](static/group-3.png)

-If you use a checkbox tree, the top-level checkbox has three statuses:
+If you use a checkbox tree, the top-level checkbox has three states:

-- `active`;
+- `normal`;
-- `inactive`;
+- `checked`;
-- `indeterminate` - intermediate state when not all elements of the tree are selected.
+- `indeterminate` - this state shows that some options of the tree are selected.

-> 💡 If you click the checkbox in the `indeterminate` state, all the lower-level checkboxes will be highlighted.
+> 💡 If user clicks the checkbox in the `indeterminate` state, all the lower-level checkboxes get `checked` state.

 ![checkbox tree](static/tree.png)

-If you use a combination of the checkbox tree and `Select all`/`Deselect all` buttons, the mechanics are as follows:
+If you use a combination of the checkbox tree and `Select all`/`Deselect all` buttons, the behavior is the following:

 - `Select all` selects all checkboxes in the tree at all levels. `Select all` changes to `Deselect all`.
 - `Deselect all` deselects all checkboxes at all levels.
 - If at least one checkbox is checked at any level, `Deselect all` changes to `Select all`.
-- If at least one checkbox is checked on the sublevel, the root checkbox changes to the `indeterminate` state, and `Deselect all` changes to `Select all`.
+- If at least one checkbox is checked on the sublevel, the root checkbox changes its state to `indeterminate`, and `Deselect all` changes to `Select all`.

-When you click on a checkbox with the `indeterminate` status, all sub-level checkboxes are selected.
+When user clicks on a checkbox with the `indeterminate` state, all sub-level checkboxes get `checked` state.

 ![select and deselect](static/select-all.png) ![select and deselect](static/deselect-all.png)

 @## Use in UX/UI

-- **Build lists of options vertically with left alignment**, one option per line.
-If you have to use a horizontal layout, make sure that the margins between elements are correct.
+- **Make lists of options vertically and left aligned**, one option per line.
+If you have to use a horizontal layout, make sure that margins between the options are enough to distinguish them.

 ![vertical-align-only](static/checkboxes_yes_no.png)

-- **Use positive wording for checkbox labels** to make it clear what happens if the user turns on the checkbox.
-Avoid negatives like _"Don't send me more email"_, which would mean that the user would need to check the box to prevent something from happening 🤯
+- **Use positive wording for checkbox texts** to make it clear what happens if the user enables the checkbox.
+Avoid negative phrases like: "Don't send me more email", — which would mean that the user would need to check the box to prevent something from happening.

 ![be-positive ;)](static/checkboxelabel_yes_no.png)

 - Use checkboxes only to change settings and then apply them, do not use them as action buttons.
-For binary selection, the main difference between the checkbox and the [Switch](/components/switch/) is that the Checkbox has a status, while the Switch performs an action.
-For binary settings, it is better to use the Switch or [Radiobutton](/components/radio/).
+- The main difference between the checkbox and the [switch](/components/switch/) is that the checkbox has a status, while the switch performs an action.
+For binary settings, it is better to use the switch or [radiobutton](/components/radio/).
 - Use checkboxes for suspended actions, and radiobuttons for immediate actions.
-If the action is applied instantly, it is better to use the [Switch](/components/switch/) or [Radiobutton](/components/radio/).
-Use checkboxes when the user needs to check their settings before applying them, or when the user needs to perform additional steps in order for the changes to become effective.
+If the action is applied instantly, use [switch](/components/switch/) or [radiobutton](/components/radio/).
+Use checkboxes when the user needs to check their settings before applying them, or when the user needs to perform additional steps in order for the changes to happen.
-  If there are more than six options in the checkbox group, add the `Select all` and `Deselect all` controls to save the user time.
+- If there are more than six options in the checkbox group, add the `Select all` and `Deselect all` controls to save the user's time.
-- If the checkbox is in the table to select the entire row, make clickable the entire cell (increase the click zone) where the checkbox is located.
+- If the checkbox is used in the table to select the entire row, make clickable the entire table cell (increase the click zone) where the checkbox is located.

-> 💡 Specify in the prototype or technical documentation what happens to the checkbox after refreshing the page: reset or save.

 @page checkbox-a11y
 @page checkbox-api